BITSS/ACRE/docs/05-robust.md

 |   3    | code_05.R  | 143         | controls            | age, income, education         | age, income, education, region| original            |
 | ...    | ...        | ...         | ...                 | ...                            | ...                           | ...                 |

-The advantage of this type of contribution is that you are not required to have in depth knowledge of the paper and its methodology to make a contributions.
-This allows you to potentially map several code files achieving a broader understanding of the paper.
+The advantage of this type of contribution is that you are not required to have an in-depth knowledge of the paper and its methodology to contribute.
+This allows you to potentially map several code files, achieving a broader understanding of the paper.
 The disadvantage is that you are not expected to test alternative specifications.

 ## Proposing a specific robustness check

-When performing a specific robustness test you will ask to follow these steps:
+When performing a specific robustness test, follow these steps:

-1. Search in the mapping database (previous section) and record the identifier(s) corresponding to the analytical choice to test (`entry_id`).
-If there is no entry corresponding for the specific lines to test, please create one.
+1. Search in the mapping database (previous section) [@fhoces, is this referring to the reproduction tree diagram?] and record the identifier(s) corresponding to the analytical choice to test (`entry_id`).
+If there is no entry corresponding for the specific lines, please create one.

 2. Propose a specific variation to this analytical choice.

-3. Discuss how sensible is this variation, specifically in the context of the claim that the paper is trying to test (e.g. does it make sense to include exclude low income Hispanics from the sample?).
+3. Discuss whether you think this variation is sensible, specifically in the context of the claim tested (e.g. does it make sense to include exclude low-income Hispanics from the sample?).

-4. Discuss how this variation could affect the validity of the results (e.g. likely effects on omitted variable bias, measurement error, change in the Local Average Treatment Effects underlying population)
+4. Discuss how this variation could affect the validity of the results (e.g. likely effects on omitted variable bias, measurement error, change in the Local Average Treatment Effects for the underlying population).

 5. Confirm that test is not redundant with other tests in the paper/robustness exercise.

-6. Report the results from the robustness check (new estimate, standard error, and units)
+6. Report the results from the robustness check (new estimate, standard error, and units).

-The advantage of this approach is that allows for an in depth inspection of a specific section of the paper.
-The main limitation is that justifying sensibility and validity (and non-redundancy to some extent) requires a much more extensive knowledge of the papers topic and methods, making it less feasible for undergraduate students or graduates with a only a general interest in the paper.
+The advantage of this approach is that it allows for an in-depth inspection of a specific section of the paper.
+The main limitation is that justifying sensibility and validity (and non-redundancy, to some extent) requires a much deeper understanding of the topic and the methods of the paper, making it less feasible for undergraduate students or graduates with only a general interest in the paper. [@fhoces: what does it mean to have only a general interest in the paper?]

 <!--
 ## Test the robustness of results